Skip to Content

 “I think the separation of the two jobs will help with maintaining focus and intentionality on the work to improve,” said Sanders.

-Duncan said he believes the restructuring will help more students graduate, what he calls the “purpose” of the school.
+Duncan said he believes the restructuring will help more students graduate, what he called the “purpose” of the school.

 When we as an institution keep that purpose at the forefront, will we have to make hard decisions sometimes?” he said.
 “Yes, we will.
 If that means we can advance student achievement, are there certain hard conversations we should stay away from because of how we feel certain individuals are going to struggle with those decisions?
 I can’t say that I believe that.”

-Still, many staff members don’t believe the restructuring will necessarily enhance student learning and experiences.
-Since student support personnel — including counselors — will be tied to deans instead of assistant/academic principals next year, new relationships will have to be cultivated.
+Still, many staff members said the restructuring will not necessarily enhance student learning or experiences.
+Since support personnel — including counselors — will be attached to deans instead of assistant/academic principals next year, new relationships will have to be cultivated.

 “It’s difficult and chaotic in this building a lot of the time, but one thing that makes it function for us is that we know the team we work with, and that team works well together,” said Caddel.
-“And in taking that away, there’s just a lot of uncertainty.”
+“In taking that away, there’s just a lot of uncertainty.”

 “This is too chaotic to do right now,” said Kiyak.
 “In five months, we’re about to open a new building.
 We don’t even know which teachers are going to be teaching in each building.”